gibbenergy/Resume_Helper/README.md

 ## 📄 License

 This project is licensed under the Apache License, Version 2.0.
-The license allows wide-ranging usage, modification, distribution, and commercialization, including an explicit grant of patent rights.
-See `LICENSE` for details.